-It’s the first place we recommend newcomers visit and everyone, adults and children alike, loves this truly unique destination.
+The Arizona – Sonora Desert Museum is the first place we recommend newcomers visit and everyone, adults and children alike, loves this truly unique destination.
 It’s big and mostly outdoors, so wear your hiking shoes.

 The drive from Tucson over Gates Pass to the Desert Museum is an unsurpassed scenic drive though the Sonoran Desert.
 Take your camera.
 Stop for a grand view from the parking area at the top of the pass.
 Be careful to share the road with our bicyclists.

 While you are there: